Tony Blackner - email@example.com

-The Thistle is a beautiful, high performance racing dinghy that combines grace with speed.
+The Thistle sailboat is a three-person, one-design, beautiful, high performance racing dinghy that combines grace with speed.
 Designed in 1945 by American designer Sandy Douglas, the boat and class continue to thrive and are raced by dedicated enthusiasts and enjoyed by families alike.
 The boat has a planing hull and will plane in 10-12 knots of breeze, but it also moves well in light winds and will outperform many larger boats in these conditions.
-The Thistle has been recognized by US Sailing as one of the most active one-design classes in the U.S. One of the first performance dinghies, the Thistle features a classic plumb bow flowing to a wide, flat planing stern and a high sail area to weight ratio.
-The result is a boat that is fun and responsive in a wide variety of conditions.
+The Thistle has been recognized by US Sailing as one of the most active one-design classes in the U.S.

-The Seattle Thistle Fleet (Fleet #61) is very active, we often have 15 or more boats racing on Lake Washington.
+Seattle Thistle Fleet #61 is very active, we often have 12 to 20 boats racing on Lake Washington.
+Skippers and crew of all skill levels are welcome.
 Racing experience ranges from novice to expert.
-The Seattle fleet is home to 2007 Thistle National Women’s Champion, Haley Lhamon, and other former collegiate sailors and top local racers.
-Skippers and crew of all skill levels are welcome.
-Our racing schedule (see bottom of this page) includes races on Lake Washington sailed from Leschi on most Wednesdays from mid-April to mid-September, and several “traveling” regattas to great racing venues in the Pacific Northwest.
-In 2015 we completed 45 Wednesday evening races!
-Travelling regattas are at fabulous venues such as Sequim Bay, Fern Ridge Reservoir, and Yale Lake.
-The Seattle fleet usually fields multiple teams who travel to the national regatta, which is held in a different venue around the country each year.
+This fleet is home to former collegiate sailors as well as top district and national racers.
+Our Corinthian Yacht Club racing schedule includes approximately 45 races per year on Lake Washington sailed from Leschi Marina on most Wednesdays from mid-April to mid-September.
+There are also several “traveling” regattas to great racing venues in the Pacific Northwest such as Sequim Bay, Fern Ridge Reservoir, Yale Lake and others.
+Each year the Seattle fleet is represented by multiple teams who travel to districts, mid-winters, and national regattas, which are held at different venues around the country.

 The best way to experience the great competition and camaraderie of Thistle racing is come out and try it!
-Wednesday nights in the summer are Corinthian Yacht Club of Seattle races.
-Many fleet members store their boats at the north docks at Leschi Marina on Lake Washington.
-The address is near 320 Lake Washington Blvd, just North of the commercial buildings — stop by any Wednesday evening from mid April to mid September around 5Pm to meet the fleet, or contact us to arrange for to come out crewing for one of our teams and see for yourself what a great boat the Thistle is and what a great fleet we have going here in Seattle.
+Wednesday nights.
+Many fleet members store their boats at the Leschi Marina north docks on Lake Washington.
+The address is near 320 Lake Washington Blvd, just North of the commercial buildings.
+Stop by any Wednesday evening from mid- April to mid-September around 5Pm to meet fleet members or contact us and arrange to crew for one of our teams.
+After racing there is almost always food, beverages and banter shared in the parking lot.
+See for yourself what a great boat the Thistle is and what a great fleet we have going here in Seattle.